apaleo/gsheet-addon/Readme.md

 # Deployment

-See the corresponding wiki page for Core API.
+See the corresponding internal wiki page.

 # License